Paul Bird (cricketer)

 Paul James Bird (born 7 May 1971) played first-class and List A cricket for Somerset in 1994.
 He was born in Bristol.

 Bird was a tail-end right-handed batsman and a right-arm fast-medium bowler.
 Before turning professional Bird played club cricket for Optimists CC (now known as Bristol CC) where he was one of the opening bowlers for the Optimists CC team that won the National Knockout Cup final at Lords in 1992, finishing the final with figures of 0/25 from 9 overs.
 After appearing in one second eleven match for Gloucestershire, he joined Somerset's staff for the 1994 season.

 In his first season in professional cricket, Bird made a greater impact in one day cricket than in first-class cricket.
-His first wicket for the Somerset first XI was clean bowling Brian Lara in a Sunday League match in early May which was screened live on BBC2.
+His first wicket for the Somerset first XI was clean bowling Brian Lara in a List A match in early May which was screened live on BBC2.
 He played in five List A games during his first season - going at a miserly 4.5 runs an over in those games.
-He also played in 12 county second XI matches for Somerset over the course of the 1994 season, taking 39 wickets at an average of 22.92.
+He also played in 12 county second XI matches for Somerset over the course of the 1994 season, taking 39 wickets at an average of 22.92 and helping Somerset win the Second XI championship.

-Bird signed a new two year contract with Somerset at the end of the 1994 season - as ten other players were released from the playing staff.
-With a much smaller first eleven squad and having been promised a long run in the first team, Bird then had to retire in June in the 1995 season with a serious shoulder injury just as his career was taking off.
+Bird signed a new two-year contract with Somerset at the end of the 1994 season - as ten other players were released from the playing staff.
+With a much smaller first eleven squad and having been promised a long run in the first team, Bird then had to retire from professional cricket in June in the 1995 season with a serious shoulder injury just as his career was taking off.